raspberrypilearning/physical-computing-guide/worksheet.md

 You can program the pins to interact in amazing ways with the real world.
 Inputs don't have to come from a physical switch; it could be input from a sensor or a signal from another computer or device, for example.
 The output can also do anything, from turning on an LED to sending a signal or data to another device.
 If the Raspberry Pi is on a network, you can control devices that are attached to it from anywhere\*\* and those devices can send data back.
 Connectivity and control of physical devices over the internet is a powerful and exciting thing, and the Raspberry Pi is ideal for this.
 There are lots of brilliant examples of physical computing on [our blog](http://www.raspberrypi.org/blog/).

 *Note: Not* **literally** *anywhere, of course.
-You need things like access to the network, a network capable computing device, and electricity.
-Please do not write to us to point this out.*
+You need things like access to the network, a network capable computing device, and electricity.*

 ## How the GPIO pins work

 ### Output

 **WARNING**: If you follow the instructions, then messing about with the GPIO is safe and fun.
 Randomly plugging wires and power sources into your Pi, however, may kill it.
 Bad things can also happen if you try to connect things to your Pi that use a lot of power; LEDs are fine, motors are not.
-If you are worried about this, then you might want to consider using a breakout board such as the [Pibrella](http://pibrella.com/) until you are confident enough to use the GPIO directly.
+If you are worried about this, then you might want to consider using a breakout board such as the [Explorer HAT](https://shop.pimoroni.com/products/explorer-hat) until you are confident enough to use the GPIO directly.

 Ignoring the Pi for a moment, one of the simplest electrical circuits that you can build is a battery connected to a light source and a switch (the resistor is there to protect the LED):